sergioenterprisedb/edb-k8s-workshop/chapter_one.md

 OpenShift command-line interfaces, respectively) to interact with Postgres clusters on Kubernetes.
 We will be using it often during this course.
 You can minimize the web terminal with the _ symbol in the top right corner.

+If you get the error `error: unknown command "cnp" for "oc"` or `error: unknown command "cnp" for "kubectl"`, you need to install the plugin real quick.

+You can do that by running the following command:

+`curl -sSfL https://github.com/EnterpriseDB/kubectl-cnp/raw/main/install.sh | sh -s -- -b ~/.local/bin`

+followed by: `export PATH=~/.local/bin:$PATH`

+After that, `oc cnp version` and `kubectl cnp version` should work fine.

 From this point on, we'll use `kubectl` in our examples, but feel free to use `oc` and save a few characters on every command.
 Just type `oc` where we use `kubectl` and all